Step 1

 Step 2

 Take everyday protective steps like covering coughs and sneezes (into a tissue), frequent handwashing, and staying home when you’re sick.
-When you are sick, take antiviral medications if prescribed by your doctor so you feel better, faster..
+When you are sick, take antiviral medications if prescribed by your doctor so you feel better, faster.

 Step 3

-Talk with your health care provider about your or your child’s risk for severe RSV, the potential benefits of new RSV immunizations, and if the immunizations are covered by your insurance.
+Talk with your health care provider about your or your child’s risk for severe RSV, the potential benefits of RSV immunizations, and if the immunizations are covered by your insurance.
 Older adults are at greater risk for serious complications from RSV because our bodies weaken with age.
 Older adults with certain medical conditions may especially benefit from the RSV vaccine.
-A new RSV immunization can now help protect all babies younger than 8 months and other high-risk young children from the leading cause of hospitalization in the United States.
+An RSV immunization can also now help protect all babies younger than 8 months and other high-risk young children from the leading cause of hospitalization in the United States.

 Vaccines don’t just protect you and your loved ones.
 They also may reduce the strain on our hospitals and health care workers during the busy respiratory virus season.